cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/openstack/README.md

 export PACKET_PROJECT_ID=abcdef12-b8a8-435e-b8b7-123445689abc
 export PACKET_AUTH_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-The project ID is available in the project settings tab of the Packet.net UI, and the AUTH Token is called an API Token in the Packet.net UI.
+The project ID is available in the project settings tab of the [Equinix Metal Console](http://console.equinix.com/), and the AUTH Token is called an API Token in the Console.

 ## Public IP Addressing

-In order for external access to be possible in the packet.net environment, we'll want to ask Packet for a set of additional IP addresses that we can then associate with our controller.
+In order for external access to be possible in the Equinix Metal environment, we'll want to ask for a set of additional IP addresses that we can then associate with our controller.
 The initial reqquest is done in the Network section of the Project.
 Often, an 8 address block may be adequate for a small test system, and larger blocks can be allocated to the system in the same fashion.

-Once the block is requested (and occasionally run through the packet approval process), we can capture the lowest order IP address and the CIDR netmask, and we will use that information later to add the addresses to our controller host.
+Once the block is requested (and occasionally run through the Equinix Metal approval process), we can capture the lowest order IP address and the CIDR netmask, and we will use that information later to add the addresses to our controller host.

 ## L2 Tenant networks

-If L2 tenant networks are going to be used in the packet environment (perhaps with a tool like VPP), it is necessary to capture that information up front as well, and as we do not currently automate this proces, it is also necessary to create the networks in the Packet.net UI, and again, mark down the specific VLAN IDs provided for the VLANs created.
+If L2 tenant networks are going to be used in the Equinix Metal environment (perhaps with a tool like VPP), it is necessary to capture that information up front as well, and as we do not currently automate this proces, it is also necessary to create the networks in the Equinix Metal Console, and again, mark down the specific VLAN IDs provided for the VLANs created.

 ## Host buildout and configuration

 We're now at a point where we have our build image, we have our security credentials defined, and we have the network information we'll need for the deployment

-**Deploy an OpenStack cluster to Packet**
+**Deploy an OpenStack cluster to Equinix Metal**

 ```
 docker build -t cnfdeploytools:latest  ../../../tools/deploy/